-- (a) the CEO of the Public Hospitals Division; - (b) the CEO of the Private Hospitals Division; and - (c) the CEO of the Aged Care Division.
+- (a) the CEO of the Hospitals Division; - (b) the CEO of the Aged Care Division.

 Facility means hospital, aged care facility or day procedure centre conducted by a SVHA Group Entity and in which health services and aged care are provided.